Granulate/gprofiler/README.md

 * Java runtimes (version 7+) based on the HotSpot JVM, including the Oracle JDK and other builds of OpenJDK like AdoptOpenJDK and Azul Zulu.
 * The CPython interpreter, versions 2.7 and 3.5-3.9.
+  * eBPF profiling requires Linux 4.14 or higher.

+gProfiler can profile Python applications with low overhead using eBPF.
+This requires kernel headers to be installed.

 ## Running from source
 ```bash